Advertisement

 With Benetton ally Ross Brawn rejoining him for 1997 Schumacher was ready for another crack at the title.
 He persistently took points off rival Jacques Villeneuve despite his Williams often enjoying a considerable performance advantage.
 When rain fell at Monaco and Spa Schumacher was untouchable.

-At Jerez events took a familiar turn to how they had three years earlier.
+At Jerez events took a familiar turn.
 Villeneuve reeled Schumacher in and pounced – only to find the Ferrari swerving unavoidably into his path.
 This time the contact proved terminal only for Schumacher – Villeneuve was able to limp to the flag and claim the championship.

 Schumacher was vilified but the sport’s governing body stayed its hand.
 It handed down a token punishment of exclusion from the 1997 championship (not that second place mattered much to Schumacher) and required him to participate in a road safety initiative.